Pirate Party Supplies

 - A treasure chest craft kit is a favorite to pirates of all ages, and can be filled with plundered goodies once it is complete.

 - Play a pirate game of “Walk the Plank”, using a 6’ X 1” X 6” board from a lumber store.
-Set the plank on top of two cinder blocks, and lay dark blue water patterned gossamer under the plank.
+Set the plank on top of two cinder blocks, and lay dark blue water patterned gossamer.
 Alligators are optional.
 Have each child take a turn walking the plank.
 If this isn’t challenging enough for your age group, make them walk backwards or balance books on their heads for the pirate party activities.

 - “Swab the Poop Deck” can be played as a relay with the group divided into two teams.
 With broom or mop in hand, each team member will have to swab an inflated balloon through a simple obstacle course and back to the starting line to tag the next pirate in line, until each member on the team has completed his duty in the pirate party activities.